obonac/ayevdi/README-new.md

-as expressed at the following URL and at the most current version of https://raw.githubusercontent.com/ayeai/spl/master/LICENSE incuding its clauses of automatic implicit update of license, and unless in conflict the terms and conditions of GNU GPL v2 shall apply with no retort to other GPL licenses, AND, These terms and conditions are implied read, understood and accepted by the access, or usage of these artifacts and methods which
+as expressed at the following URL and at the most current version of https://raw.githubusercontent.com/ayeai/spl/master/LICENSE incuding its clauses of automatic implicit update of license, and unless in conflict with the terms and conditions of GNU GPL v2 shall apply with no retort to other GPL licenses, AND, These terms and conditions are implied read, understood and accepted by the access, or usage of these artifacts and methods which